Spiced Pineapple Rum Punch.

-To add to the spice profile of this cocktail I rimmed the glasses in cinnamon sugar.
-I also am a big fan of making my own juices fresh for cocktails.
-So for these I blended up fresh pineapple and juiced navel oranges.
+You can use bottled or fresh.
+I use orange and pineapple juices here and a little lime juice.
+I am a big fan of making my own fresh juices for cocktails.
 I strained the juices to make them less frothy and to get rid of any excess pulp, but you can leave as is if you want.

 You could also make this punch for a summertime Luau or bbq.
 This is a versatile pineapple rum punch that really is perfect year round!